 Using Oregano in the Kitchen

-Oregano can be used fresh, dried or even frozen.
+Oregano leaves can be used fresh, dried, or even frozen.
 Use dried oregano in spaghetti sauces and on pizzas, mix into scrambled eggs, sprinkle on top of meat or vegetable dishes (like Oven Roasted Rainbow Carrots), use it to flavor soups and stews, even salsa!
 Fresh oregano adds new character to ordinary green salads and steamed vegetables.
+Oregano flowers are edible, too, so don’t hesitate to chop those into your dishes.

 Propagating or Saving Oregano seeds